2017 JERAA Conference

 Dr Andrea Carson (University of Melbourne)

-We are pleased to announce that a representative from Facebook will be presenting a keynote at the JERAA conference.
 With the ongoing discussions around the future of journalism, alternative news sources and false news, it will be interesting to hear how Facebook is investing in these challenges.

 - Work Integrated Learning